Decoration, Maintenance & Repairs

 Tenant-caused damage

-Some tenancy agreements include clauses making tenants responsible for minor repairs below specified thresholds (commonly £50 to £100).
-These clauses must be clearly stated in the written agreement and cannot override landlords' statutory obligations for heating, water, or structural issues.
+Some tenancy agreements make tenants responsible for minor repairs below a stated threshold, commonly £50 to £100.
+Such clauses must be set out clearly in the written agreement and cannot override a landlord's statutory obligations for heating, water or structural matters.
+Courts often view them sceptically where they effectively transfer statutory duties to the tenant, so use them cautiously and limit them to genuinely minor items such as replacing a tap washer.

 Reasonable timeframes for repairs